 Pressure ulcers don’t just pose a serious risk to health, but they are time consuming and costly burden to care homes around the world.
-With the population aging, this cost will only rise over time.
+With the population ageing, this cost will only rise over time.
 This scenario is made worse by the fact that the majority of pressure ulcers are preventable and a range of pressure relief devices are available to help prevent them occurring.

 Change Mobility want to raise awareness of the effective pressure relief solutions that we have to offer which relieve the cost burden and make life easier for patients and those in your care.

 There are a number of groups of people at risk of being susceptible to pressure sores and pressure ulcers.
 The people who stand to benefit from pressure relief accessories include:

 Individuals with limited mobility or who participate in minimal physical activity